SOURCE: Puppet Labs

 About Puppet Labs

-Puppet Labs (www.puppetlabs.com), is the provider of Puppet, an open source platform that automates configuration management and provisioning.
-With more than 100 customers and thousands of users including Digg, Genentech, Match.com, NYU, Oracle and Sun, Shopzilla, Stanford University, SugarCRM and Twitter, Puppet takes the pain out of manually configuring servers by providing systems administrators with a simplified, reusable platform.
-Puppet Labs was founded in 2005 by Puppet creator Luke Kanies.
+Puppet Labs (www.puppetlabs.com) develops and commercially supports Puppet, the leading open source platform for data center automation and configuration management.
+With more than 100 customers and thousands of users including Twitter, Digg, Zynga, Genentech, Match.com, NYU, Oracle, Shopzilla, Stanford University, SugarCRM, Puppet standardizes the way IT staff deploy and manage infrastructure in the enterprise and the cloud.
 Headquartered in Portland, Oregon, Puppet Labs is funded by Kleiner Perkins Caufield & Byers, True Ventures, Radar Partners and Emerson St. Partners.